FAQs for Graduate Students

 Please contact the Office of International Education at oie@nyit.edu for assistance.

-Please email the Graduate Admissions Office at grad@nyit.edu for the deferral request.
+Please email the Office of Graduate Admissions at grad@nyit.edu for the deferral request.
 If you have already deposited, your deposit will be deferred with your new acceptance.

 All students are allowed to defer up to one academic year.
 If you have already deferred two times, you are required to submit a new online application, pay the $50 application fee, and submit updated admission documents for re-review.

-If you have been out for only one semester, please contact the Registrar’s Office at registrar@nyit.edu for assistance.
+If you have been out for only one semester, please contact the Office of the Registrar at registrar@nyit.edu for assistance.

 If you have been out for more than two semesters, please submit a new online application for readmission.
 If you have attended any other university while you were out, please have those official transcripts sent to Graduate Admissions at grad@nyit.edu for review.

-If you believe your 3-year degree is equivalent to a 4-year U.S. bachelor’s degree (required at least 120 credits) or have earned more than 90 credits, we highly recommend you submit an official Course-by-Course Evaluation of the transcripts with all individual semester mark-sheets and the evaluation of the Degree from one of the NACES current members for review.
-We will re-review your admission condition after we receive the official Evaluation.
+If you believe your three-year degree is equivalent to a four-year U.S. bachelor’s degree (which typically requires at least 120 credits) or if you have earned more than 90 credits, we strongly recommend submitting an official Course-by-Course Evaluation of your transcripts.
+This should include all individual semester mark-sheets and a degree evaluation from a current member of NACES.
+Once we receive the official evaluation, we will re-review your admission status.

-BRIDGE program course tuition rate is based on what level courses your advisor assigned to you.
-If the courses are undergraduate level, you will be charged with undergraduate level tuition rate: of $1,420 per credit (2023-2024 academic year).
-If the courses are graduate level, you will be charged a graduate level tuition rate: of $1,540 per credit (2023-2024 academic year).
-Please feel free to check out the 2023-2024 academic year tuition and fees.
-All BRIDGE students are charged the college fee as a graduate student.
+Bridge program course tuition rate is based on what level courses your advisor assigned to you.
+If the courses are undergraduate level, you will be charged with undergraduate level tuition rate.
+If the courses are graduate level, you will be charged a graduate level tuition rate.
+Please feel free to check out the academic year tuition and fees page for more information.
+All Bridge students are charged the college fee as a graduate student.

 Learn more and use the graduate calculator tool for estimating graduate student charges, financial aid and out-of-pocket expenses.

-If you have any questions about the tuition and fees, please contact the Bursar Office at bursar@nyit.edu for assistance.
+If you have any questions about the tuition and fees, please contact the Office of the Bursar at bursar@nyit.edu for assistance.

 If you have additional questions, please email us at grad@nyit.edu.
 Due to the volume of emails received, please allow 1–3 business days for a response.